pzalove24/nextjs-blog-prisma/README.md

-This is a project for blog website using NextJs, Prisma, Sqlite, React Hook Form, Tanstack React Query, TypeScript.
+This is a project for blog website using NextJs, Prisma, Sqlite, React Hook Form, Tanstack React Query, lucide-react, DaisyUI TailwindCss Plugin, TypeScript.